Code-Institute-Submissions/codeinstituteproject1/README.md

 After considering the scope of my project I decided that it would be better to approach the project as a series of webpages as opposed to a single long pages in multiple sections.
 My concerns stemmed from the content requirements.
 I was worried that if there were lots of different types on media on one long page it might take a long time to load, and ultimately turn off users.
 I decided to structure my website as multiple pages.

-The pages I included are:
+#### The pages I included are:

-**Homepage** - AS the first page my users will see I decided to include information that I feel is most important on a bands website, namely tour dates, news, and new musical releases.
+**Homepage** - As the first page my users will see I decided to include information that I feel is most important on a bands website, namely tour dates, news, and new musical releases.
 This page also provides links to all the other subsequent pages.

 **Bios** - A page for the new fans to learn about the Monkees